 Cable Lugs: The complete Buying Guide

-DIFVAN is the expert in manufacturing all kinds of cable lugs, in this article we will learn something about the cable lugs together, this articles will help you to have a clear understanding of the types of cable lugs. in our company, we devided the cable lugs into three big type per the material difference:Copper Cable Lug, Aluminum Lugs, and Bimetallic Lugs.
+as a lugs manufacturers, DIFVAN-all kinds of copper tubular lug manufacturer and expert, we will write everything about cable lugs in this article we will learn something about the cable lugs together, this articles will help you to have a clear understanding of the types specifications of cable lugs. in our company, we devided the cable lugs into three big type per the material difference:Copper Cable Lug, Aluminum Lugs, and Bimetallic Lugs for your cable assembly.

 According to our customers’ applications, these three types of lugs all have a super function for connecting wires.